syncfusion-content/blazor-docs/blazor/textbox/input-type.md

 ## Tel

 Set the `Tel` type to TextBox component.
+It defines an input field for entering telephone number.

 ```cshtml
 @using Syncfusion.Blazor.Inputs